 - Put all ingredients into a large bowl and stir until well combined (see Pro Tip).
 No need to worry about overmixing.
 This isn't a cake recipe. 🙂

 - Spread the mixture onto a parchment- or silicone mat-lined 8x8 or 9x9 baking pan.
 No worries if it's a little soupy, the ground flaxseeds and rolled oats will absorb the moisture while it's baking.

 - Bake at 350° F (or 175° C) uncovered for 35-40 minutes.

 - Remove from oven and let cool for 10 minutes before serving.

 After the mixture is well combined, taste it to ensure its flavor is to your liking.
-I like mine slightly less sweet.
-But if you like yours sweeter (with raisins or date syrup), or you want more spices (cinnamon or pumpkin pie spice), go ahead and add some more.
+If you like yours sweeter (with raisins or date syrup), or you want more spices (cinnamon or pumpkin pie spice), go ahead and add some more.